 Deployment of Intelligent Chatbots for Customer Support

-Statista reports that the most common use of generative AI in eCommerce in 2023 was for customer support, with 42 percent of respondents utilizing it to resolve post-purchase queries.
 One of the eCommerce businesses that implemented AI solutions for improving customer service is Sephora.
 With an AI-powered chatbot, the leading beauty retail chain provides information about products, helps customers to resolve their problems, or even offers beauty tips.
-Conversational AI further enhances data interaction and automates customer service tasks, enabling more intuitive communication and predictive support.
+Conversational AI further enhances data interaction and automates customer service routine tasks, enabling more intuitive communication and predictive support.

 Artificial intelligence transforms customer service with chatbots that can free up customer service employees to focus on more complex issues.
 In one of the projects, we helped a French fashion store leverage pre-trained machine learning models for NLP and data embedding.
 In such a way, we created a bot that delivers responses within less than 10 seconds for 99% of user queries.
-This AI chatbot, powered by natural language processing, improved customer engagement and streamlined support.
+This AI chatbot, powered by natural language processing, improved customer engagement and streamlined support, with fast responses and better support efficiency.
 AI automation also helps stores manage and respond to customer inquiries at scale, increasing efficiency.
-AI enhances customer service by providing 24/7 support through user-friendly chatbots and virtual assistants, ensuring customers receive timely assistance at any hour.
+AI enhances customer service by providing 24/7 support through user-friendly chatbots and virtual assistants, ensuring customers receive timely assistance at any hour and improving the buying process when shoppers need help before purchase.

 Detection and Prevention of Fraudulent Activities